lokeshkataria/star-wars-galaxy/README.md

 # Starw Wars Galaxy
-The project provides help in searching the galaxy planets using api from https://swapi.tech
+The project provides help in searching the galaxy planets using api from https://swapi.tech.
+User has to login as a character from STAR WARS using the character name as the username and birth year as the password.
+eg:
+Username: Luke Skywalker
+Password : 19BBY

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).